MicrosoftDocs/msix-docs/msix-src/supported-platforms.md

 ms.custom: RS5
 ---

-# MSIX Supported Platform Overview
+# MSIX Supported Platform
 This article describes key features of MSIX and what version of Windows is supported.

 ## Windows Feature Breakdown
 MSIX is supported on Windows 10 1709 and later.
 Here is the breakdown of key features on Windows 10.
 For versions of Windows earlier than Windows 10 version 1709, use [MSIX Core](msix-core/msixcore.md) to install MSIX packages.
+Please see the following table for a breakdown of the key features on Windows 10:

 > [!div class="mx-tableFixed"]
 | Features | Windows 1709 | Windows 1803 | Windows 1809 | Windows 1903 | Windows 1909 | Windows 2004| Windows Server 2019 LTSC | Windows Enterprise 2019 LTSC|